 TRANSLATIONAL ECOLOGY: AN EMERGING AREA OF INQUIRY AND PRACTICE

-*Published in December 2017: Special issue of Frontiers in Ecology and the Environment devoted to translational ecology.
+A major product of this initiative is the Special Issue of Frontiers in Ecology and the Environment devoted to Translational Ecology.

 The coming years and decades will see increasingly rapid environmental change with dramatic ecological and societal consequences.
 Anthropogenic processes, including global warming, species translocations, land use changes, biogeochemical alterations, and harvesting of wild populations, will interact with natural geophysical, ecological, and biogeochemical processes in ways that remain partially understood.
 Novel climates, ecosystems, and landscape configurations will arise, requiring both scientists and decision-makers to think outside the conventional envelopes of past experience, historical states, and resource-management practices.